YaminThiriWai/NLP-Text-Analysis-Toolkit/README.md

 ## Usage

-To use the code in this repository, follow these steps:
+To use the code in this repository, follow these:

 Clone the repository to your local machine.
    ```bash